dmytri/textnet/VIBE.md

 # AI Assistant
 - When I ask something like *"what's the vibe?"* Tell me the current focus and issues
 - When I say *update the vibe*, if I don't say with what, use that
+  - Ignore current vibe and focus on instructions amd test output
+  - If test output containns "Not implemented:" make that the vibe
   - If there is a relevant step code, include it
-- When asked to propose an update to this VIBE.md file, ignore the current "vibe" and focus solely on the instructions provided in the prompt.
   - Never update any files other than this one (VIBE.md) when the topic is the vibe

 **Any special insructions I put here that is relevant to the current vibe, should be considered important and taken into consideration in whatever we are